Next: Where Defined, Previous: Repeated Loading, Up: Loading [Contents][Index]

 This function announces that feature is now loaded, or being loaded, into the current Emacs session.
 This means that the facilities associated with feature are or will be available for other Lisp programs.

-The direct effect of calling provide
+The direct effect of calling provide is if not already in

 features then to add feature to the front of that list and

-code waiting for it (see Hooks for Loading).
+call any eval-after-load code waiting for it (see Hooks for Loading).
 The argument feature must be a symbol.

-returns feature.
+provide returns feature.

 If provided, subfeatures should be a list of symbols indicating